SussexUCU/developer/README.md

 # ogustools
-Place for keeping and developing open-governance tools.
+Place for keeping and developing tools in the Open Governance at the University of Sussex project.

 ## Overview